GustavoFri/GustavoFri.github.io/_pages/about.md

 Reading Notes
 ===
-I have developed a habit of writing reading notes since I realized that the advanced mathematics is overwhelming.
-It helps me a lot on building my own knowledge system and reviewing efficiently.
+I have formed a habit of taking reading notes since I came to the realization that advanced mathematics can be overwhelming.
+This practice has been extremely helpful in constructing my personal knowledge system and facilitating efficient review.

 See my reading notes [here](/readingnotes/).
 Hope it would be helpful for you.